iost-official/iost-docs/website/versioned_docs/version-3.0.0/7-iost-js/IOST-class.md

 ### Parameters
 Name             |Type       |Description
 ----                |--         |--
-account       |IOST.Account | account using by this tx
+account       |IOST.Account | account using by this iost instance

 ### Returns
 null